 Described as a ‘Mad Men’ inspired audio system, this custom-made unit offers a Pro-Ject Debut Carbon deck, wireless connectivity, a two-way speaker system, as well as storage for 150 records.

 Oh yes, this also houses a minibar too.
 All of that in a cabinet made of American walnut.
-Price is on application if you fancy this as the centrepiece of your hip 1960s living room.
-I can only presume it doesn’t come cheap.
+Price is $9.995 if you fancy this as the centrepiece of your hip 1960s living room.
+Not cheap, but it is amazing.

 14. The Vinyl Stand by HRDL